The wealthiest grave containing the oldest golden artifacts ever found from the 5th millennium BC was discovered in the 1970s in Bulgaria.

 It was indeed observed that around this time men began getting the better posthumous treatment in the Varna culture.

-Wealthy graves provided understanding of religious beliefs
+Golden artifacts in graves provided understanding of religious beliefs

 Features of the graves have provided key insights into the religious beliefs and complex funerary practices of this ancient civilization to researchers.